 The implant itself is made out of grade five medical titanium.
 This titanium does not corrode, does not conduct electricity, and is very bio-compatible.
 It is the same material used in knee and hip replacements.
 This titanium also makes up the abutments mentioned earlier.

-PMMA is an acrylic copolymer and has a strength of 250-300 MPa.
+PMMA is an acrylic copolymer.
 At Nuvia, however, we engineer our implants with a grade five medical titanium bar - the same type of metal used in the implants.
-This bar increases stability, speeds up recovery time, and increases the overall strength and durability of the teeth.
-Nuvia’s PMMA with the metal bar has a strength of 600 MPa.

 Ceramic isn’t always named properly, because it includes any material that is an inorganic non-metal or copolymer.
-Because of this, it ranges from 900-1,500 MPa.
+Because of this, its strength can range depending on the components.
 The most common type of ceramic, and best quality, is zirconia.

 Zirconia, also known as the white metal, is actually a type of ceramic.
 It is a rock mined and processed with other materials to create a durable and naturally white ceramic material.
-It doesn’t have wear and tear, and has a strength of around 1,200 MPa.
+It doesn’t have wear and tear, and is a very strong and durable material.
 Most crowns or bridges are made out of either zirconia or white ceramic.

-At Nuvia, we use state of the art mapping technology to mill a custom set of teeth for your implants.
-When you have surgery, we place the implants, map your mouth and newly placed implants down to the nanometer (a nanometer is the width of a red blood cell) with an advanced scanner, and custom mill your PMMA or Zirconia teeth overnight.
+At Nuvia, we use digital mapping technology to mill a custom set of teeth for your implants.
+When you have surgery, we place the implants, map your mouth and newly placed implants with an advanced scanner, and custom mill your PMMA or Zirconia teeth overnight.
 That way, you can have a perfect fitting set of permanent teeth in just 24-hours.
+Each prosthetic is individually made for specific patients.

-Other implant centers will place you in a temporary denture (maybe a 150 MPa if you’re lucky) for up to ten months, and then use “wax try-ins” to manually align a permanent prosthetic to your implants.
-This is not an exact science, and can lead to a misaligned bite.
-Misaligned bites can cause headaches, dizziness, and even back pain!
+Other implant centers that do, "Teeth-in-a-day" place you in a temporary denture made out of acrylic (a type of plastic, think acrylic nails) for up to ten months, and then use “wax try-ins” to manually align a permanent prosthetic to your implants.
+If the prosthetic does not match the implants well, this can cause a misaligned bite.
+Misaligned bites might cause headaches, dizziness, and even back pain!
 (Google “misaligned jaw” for more info).

 So, how long do dental implants last?

 In all reality, dental implants last differently depending on your biology and oral health.
-Our world class surgeons evaluate each case individually, and customize all treatment plans and prosthetics specifically to you.
-Advanced mapping technology and our perfect placement procedures provide you with the assurance that your teeth will last.
-Apart from that, we also offer a five-year warranty on every procedure.
-If any part of your implant fails, or your bite does not align perfectly, we will fix it for FREE!*
+Our incredibly skilled surgeons evaluate each case individually, and customize all treatment plans and prosthetics specifically to you.

 Here at Nuvia, we are dedicated to giving you the best quality and care possible.